-- Before each use, bring a 1.5 ml aliquot of NucleoMag NGS Clean-up and Size Select beads and the Elution Buffer to room temperature for at least 30 min and mix well by vortexing. - Bead:sample ratio is 1:1. - Prepare fresh 80% ethanol for each experiment.
-You will need 400 μl per sample. - Use a magnetic separation device for 0.2 ml tubes, strip tubes, or a 96-well plate.

-If purification is performed directly in the PCR tubes or strips using the Takara Bio SMARTer-Seq Magnetic Separator - PCR Strip, add 25 μl of beads to each sample.
+- Aliquot beads into 1.5-ml tubes upon receipt in the laboratory. - Before each use, bring bead aliquots to room temperature for at least 30 minutes and mix well by vortexing.
+Use room-temperature Elution Buffer for this protocol. - Beads:sample ratio is 1:1. - Prepare fresh 80% ethanol for each experiment.
+You need 400 μl per sample. - Use a magnetic separation device for 0.2-ml tubes, strip tubes, or a 96-well plate. - Do not pool the samples at the cDNA purification step.
+If pooling is desired, it can only be performed in Section VI.C. - If purification is performed directly in the PCR tubes or strips using the Takara Bio SMARTer-Seq Magnetic Separator - PCR Strip, add 25 μl of beads to each sample.
 Mix thoroughly by vortexing for 3-5 sec or pipetting the entire volume up and down at least 10 times.
-Proceed to Step 2.

-(Optional) If you are performing purification with the Thermo Fisher Magnetic Stand-96 (recommended if processing 48-96 samples), the cDNA samples need to be transferred to a 96-well V-bottom plate.
-Distribute 25 μ l of beads to each well of the 96-well V-bottom plate, then use a multichannel pipette to transfer the cDNA.
+Proceed to Step 3. - (Optional) If you are performing purification with the Thermo Fisher Magnetic Stand-96 (recommended if processing 48-96 samples), the cDNA samples need to be transferred to a 96-well V-bottom plate.
+Distribute 25 μl of beads to each well of the 96-well V-bottom plate, then use a multichannel pipette to transfer the cDNA.
 Pipette the entire volume up and down at least 10 times to mix thoroughly.
-Proceed to Step 2.

-- 2. Incubate at room temperature for 8 min to let the cDNA bind to the beads. - 3.
+Proceed to Step 3. - 3.
+Incubate the beads-cDNA mixture at room temperature for 8 min to let the cDNA bind to the beads. - 4.
 Briefly spin the samples to collect the liquid from the side of the tubes or plate wells.
-(Centrifugation is generally not necessary if using a 96-well V-bottom plate as described in Step 1). - 4.
-Place the samples on the magnetic separation device for ~5 min or longer, until the liquid appears completely clear and there are no beads left in the supernatant. - 5.
+(Centrifugation is generally not necessary if using a 96-well V-bottom plate as described in Step 2). - 5.
+Place the samples on the magnetic separation device for ~5 min or longer, until the liquid appears completely clear and there are no beads left in the supernatant. - 6.
 While the samples are on the magnetic separation device, remove and discard the supernatant.
-Take care not to disturb the beads. - 6.
+Take care not to disturb the beads. - 7.
 Keep the samples on the magnetic separation device.
 Add 200 μl of freshly made 80% ethanol to each sample without disturbing the beads.
 Incubate for 30 sec.
 Then, carefully remove and discard the supernatant, taking care not to disturb the beads.
-The cDNA remains bound to the beads during the washing process. - 7.
-Repeat the ethanol wash (Step 6) once more. - 8.
+The cDNA remains bound to the beads during the washing process. - 8.
+Repeat the ethanol wash (Step 7) once more. - 9.
 Briefly centrifuge the samples to collect the liquid from the side of the tube or plate wells.
-Place the samples on the magnetic separation device for 30 sec, then remove any residual ethanol with a pipette. - 9.
-Incubate the samples at room temperature for ~2-2.5 min until the pellet is no longer shiny, but before cracks appear.
+Place the samples on the magnetic separation device for 30 sec, then remove any residual ethanol with a pipette.

+10. Incubate the samples at room temperature for $\sim 2-2.5$ min until the pellet is no longer shiny, but before cracks appear.